 We often hear about renovating for profit, but how about renovating for the environment?
 You may have chosen a block which doesn’t face north or have constructed your home out of brick, but that doesn’t mean there are no options for those looking to make their home more sustainable.

 Housing efficiency is one of the biggest impacts we can have on the environment and a more efficient home is often kinder on your household bills.
 Below are my top tips for renovating to reduce your carbon footprint and your bills.

 One of the first things to look at when considering how efficient your home is to look at your current insulation.
 Insulation is one of the best ways to save on cooling and heating costs and a properly insulated home could save you 50% on your power bills.

-The Australian Government has produced a useful about insulating your home based on your home design and climate.
+The Australian Government has produced a useful guide about insulating your home based on your home design and climate.
 Also look at taking advantage of this sunburnt country and all that free solar energy by installing solar panels and a solar hot water system.
 You can take this further by buying appliances with the maximum energy star rating.